elmariachi111/solsecurity/SmartContractSecurity.md

 This contract's `withdraw` method allows any sender to withdraw as much funds as they like because the `balances` value type is an unsigned integer and wraps to `2^256-1` (an astronomically high value) when "dropping" below 0.

-The good news is that Solidity >0.8 added transparent support for this error class and would revert during the execution of the assertion.
+The good news is that Solidity >0.8 added transparent support for this error class and would revert during the execution of the requirement checks.
 If you're writing code that requires using a Solidity version below 0.8, you're highly recommended to use one of the publicly available SafeMath implementations for any arithmetic operation, e.g. the one by OpenZeppelin:

 ```solidity
 pragma solidity <0.8.0;